dalong0514/readnotes/20210106计算原文/2021043Electron-From-Beginner-to-Pro/2021043Electron-From-Beginner-to-Pro0701.md

 be very useful to pre-navigate the user to the proper directory.
 You will need to pass a properly constructed path.
 If we wanted to have our dialog start at our Documents directory, the call would look like this.

 dialog.showOpenDialog({ title: 'Select a workspace...', properties: [ 'openFile'], defaultPath: '/Users/<username>/Documents/',}, function (files) { if (files) event.sender.send('selectedItem, files)})

-107

-Chapter 7 ■ Working With the Dialog MoDule

 Of course you will need to switch the path based on the platform.
 For example, here we define the user's document directory based on the platform.
 That's why you should prefer the use of dirname or ./, and use the path module rather than hard-code the default path.